Installing Software Using the Boot Helper

 •Installing the Software Image Files

-•The TFTP and FTP/SFTP servers are configured and active.
-If your TFTP server and FTP/SFTP server reside on the same computer, ensure that the TFTP and FTP/SFTP programs are both activated.
+•Ensure that the TFTP and FTP servers are configured and active.
+If your TFTP server and FTP server reside on the same computer, ensure that the TFTP and FTP programs are activated.

 Downloading the Software Files

-Review the prerequisites listed in Table 3 to ensure that all servers and modules are active and available.
+Downloading the Cisco Analog Video Gateway software files is the first software installation task.
+Review the prerequisites listed in Table 4 to ensure that all servers and modules are active and available.

 1. Log in and go to the Cisco Software Center website and Download Software.

-2. Click ISR Video Surveillance-VMSS and download the following Cisco Video Management and Storage System software files and copy them to your FTP/SFTP server:
+2. Click ISR Video Surveillance-IPVS and download the boot helper Cisco IP Video Surveillance Analog Video Gateway software files to your TFTP server.

-3. Copy the other software files to your FTP/SFTP server.
+3. Copy the other software files to your FTP server.

 Step 1 Log in and go to the Cisco Software Center website and Download Software.

-Step 2 Click ISR Video Surveillance-VMSS and download the following Cisco Video Management and Storage System software files and copy them to your FTP/SFTP server:
+Step 2 Click ISR Video Surveillance-IPVS and download the boot helper Cisco IP Video Surveillance Analog Video Gateway software files to your TFTP server.

-Step 4 Copy the other software files to your FTP/SFTP server.
+Step 3 Copy the other software files to your FTP server.